Membership terms and conditions. Last revised: November 2022

 4.2 Membership Benefits are subject to the following:

-4.2.1 Guests must be accompanied by a Member and cannot visit exhibitions or the Members’ Room independently of a Member.
+4.2.1 Guests are not eligible to receive membership benefits.
+Guests must be accompanied by a Member and cannot visit exhibitions, the Members’ Room independently of a Member.
 Please note that some exhibitions may not be suitable for children under the age of 16.
 Advance booking for exhibitions may be required.
 We cannot guarantee walk-up entry without an advance booking.

 4.2.2 Membership cards and Membership benefits are non-transferrable.

 4.2.3 We reserve the right to exclude certain events from the Members priority booking period.
 Some activities and venues are subject to capacity limits and admission may be withheld/refused at any time.

 4.2.4 Priority booking applies to events selected by the British Library in its sole discretion.
 All eligible events will be advertised as such in the What's On cultural programme (listing guide) and on the British Library website.

-4.2.5 Free event tickets are redeemable on events selected by the British Library in its sole discretion.
-All eligible events are advertised as such in the What's On cultural programme (listing guide) and on the British Library website and are subject to limitations and availability
+4.2.5 Up to half price event tickets are redeemable on events selected and priced by the British Library in its sole discretion.
+All eligible events are advertised as such in the What's On cultural programme (listing guide) and on the British Library website and are subject to limitations and availability.
+Even tickets are issued in accordance with British Library ticketing terms and conditions.

 4.2.7 Shop, cafe and restaurant discounts cannot be used in conjunction with any other special offers or discounts.
 Discounts are not applicable to: postage, gift vouchers, prints on demand, stamps, sale items, book tokens, magazines, and newspapers, additional Memberships and gift memberships or alcohol.
-Members’ discount is not available within the Members’ Room.
+Members’ discount is pre-applied to prices in the Members’ Room.

 4.3 You must present your Membership Card on every visit to obtain the Membership Benefits.
 Any loss of Membership Card must be reported to British Library immediately.
 British Library reserves the right to make a reasonable charge for replacement Membership Cards.